jdsuarez97/Caso-1---Dise-o/README.md

 11. Logout
 The user ends their work session.
 The system closes access and protects the information of the processed case file.

+Wireframes:

+Wireframe 1.
+Login Screen
+Description: Initial screen for user authentication in the system.
+It allows secure access to the platform before handling customs records.

+Wireframe 2.
+Work Folder Selection
+Description: Screen where the user defines the local or network folder containing the source documents for the procedure.
+The system validates availability and basic content compatibility.

+Wireframe 3.
+Official DUA Template Selection
+Description: Screen where the user selects the current official DUA template that will be used as the basis for the pre-filled document.

+Wireframe 4.
+Configuration Summary and Process Start
+Description: Preview of the case file to be processed, including the selected path, the number and type of detected documents, and the chosen template, before running the analysis.

+Wireframe 5.
+Process Progress Monitoring
+Description: Screen for checking the processing status.
+It should show which stage is currently running, which documents have already been analyzed, and whether there are any warnings or errors.

+Wireframe 6.
+Pre-filled DUA Result
+Description: Review screen for the generated document, where the user can view the DUA with fields classified by confidence level and identify information that requires validation.

+Wireframe 7.
+Field Traceability View
+Description: Screen where the user can check the documentary source of a specific DUA data field, verifying from which file it was extracted and with what confidence level.

+Wireframe 8.
+Confirmation and Result Export
+Description: Final screen in the workflow where the user confirms the completed review and obtains the pre-filled DUA Word file.